-Level I Prerequisites: MTH 039 or COMPASS Prealgebra = 24 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: COMPASS Pre-Algebra = 24 or MTH 039 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 Prealgebra begins with a review of arithmetic including story problems.
 Topics include properties of whole numbers, signed numbers, variables, expressions, and equations.
 Students who want to register for additional credits may take REA 050 and/or ENG 050 prior to or concurrently with this course.